 Flora is our lifeblood; it’s the very essence of our work as a nutritional supplement company.
 Beyond filling the contents of our supplement pots, wildflowers, plants, and fungi purify the air we breathe, and nurture a host of animals, including humans, and light up our landscapes with a smorgasbord of colours and textures, Life would cease without them.
 But they’re under threat.
-And this is precisely why we’ve pledged support to Plantlife – a wild plant conservation charity, dedicated to saving threatened species on both a national and international scale.
+And this is precisely why we’ve pledged support to Plantlife – the international conservation membership charity, working to secure a world rich in wild plants and fungi and dedicated to saving threatened species on both a national and international scale.

 Plantlife owns approximately 4,500 acres of natural land reserves across England, Wales, and Scotland, which is home to nearly 80% of the UK’s wildflowers.
-Its team works with a raft of businesses, landowners, community groups, conservation organisations, and governments in a quest to preserve the rarest plants and flowers.
+Its team works with a raft of businesses, landowners, community groups, conservation organisations, and governments in a quest to conserve wild plants and fungi in their natural habitats and help people to enjoy and learn about them.
 It’s also worth noting that Plantlife was instrumental in establishing the Global Strategy for Plant Conservation – a vision that strives to prevent the loss of plant diversity across the world.

 That’s not all; Plantlife is an avid campaigner, too.
 From keeping the ‘wild’ in wildflowers and protecting peat, to saving our magnificent meadows and protecting nature on our road verges, Plantlife spearheads innovative campaigns to galvanise support for endangered flora.
 Alongside its grassroots work, it’s also politically engaged.
 Armed with a slew of compelling evidence and practical solutions, Plantlife discusses issues of nitrogen oxide (notoriously dangerous for wild plants, lichens, and fungi), agriculture, and forestry at a government level.
 It understands that if real change is going to happen, conversations with politicians are essential.